Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 - [Hotpur](https://github.com/ishlandbukkit/Hotpur) - HotPur is a 1.16.5 fork of Purpur attempting to add Fabric mod support.
 Version: 1.16.4
-Currently Active
+DISCONTINUED

 - [MCPC+](https://ci.md-5.net/job/Cauldron/) - MCPC+ was a 1.2.5 to 1.7.10 Bukkit/Forge hybrid, the first of its kind.
 It was also known as Cauldron.
+DISCONTINUED

 - [KCauldron](https://github.com/djoveryde/KCauldron) - KCauldron is a fork of MCPC+ using Spigot instead of CraftBukkit.
 Version: 1.7.10